Surgical Technology - Course Planning

 The Surgical Technology program at Seattle Central College is a 4–quarter, full–time course of study, which begins in the Summer Quarter.
 Students who complete this program will gain the skills and experience needed to excel as a surgical technologist, and will be eligible to take the National Certification Exam for Surgical Technology and to apply for Washington state registration.

-View or download the curriculum and course planning guides for the Associate of Applied Science-Transfer (AAS-T) (pdf) or Certificate (pdf) in Surgical Technology.
+View or download the curriculum and course planning guides for the Associate of Applied Science-Transfer (AAS-T) in Surgical Technology.

 Program Prerequisites